pranavreddy23/autoware.privately-owned-vehicles/Models/training/README.md

 *-s , --model_save_root_path* : root path where pytorch checkpoint file should be saved

-*-r , --root* : path to folder where data training data is stored
+*-r , --root* : path to folder where training data is stored

 ## test_validate_scene_seg.py